AntonioLabinjan/FeelTrak/README.md

 Unlock **AI-generated custom emojis** that reflect your exact emotional state!
 These unique emojis will change based on how the app interprets your mood, adding a fun and personal touch to your music experience.

 #### **Stretch Goal #3 - $2,000: Full Mood Analytics**
 Take a deeper dive into your emotions with **comprehensive mood analytics**.
-Track how your emotional patterns change over time and see personalized insights based on the music you listen to.
+Track how your emotional patterns change over time and see personalized insights based on the music you listen to using insightful charts.

-#### **Stretch Goal #4 - $3,000: Super Cool Musical Time Machine**
+#### **Stretch Goal #4 - $3,000: Super Cool Musical Time Machine and Emotion-based "alarm"**
 Take a trip down memory lane with our **Musical Time Machine**.
-This feature will allow users to revisit any previous mood and see what they were listening to at that time, complete with mood-based playlists for different moments in your emotional journey.
+This feature will allow users to revisit any of the passed decades and find a playlist with mood of their choice along with scheduled song recommendations with emotion of their choice.

 #### **Stretch Goal #5 - $5,000: Collaborative Playlists**
 Unlock the ability for users to create and share mood-based playlists with friends.
 Discover how your friends are feeling and share music that uplifts or complements their emotions!